 Consideration should therefore be given to works to limit the noise impact of such installations.

-The construction of buildings with high acoustic performance housing the incriminated noise sources is of course an appropriate solution, but it is then necessary to envisage consequent ventilation systems to take account of the calorific emissions of the various equipment.
+The construction of buildings with high acoustic performance housing the incriminated noise sources is of course an appropriate solution, but it is then necessary to envisage consequent ventilation systems to take account of the calorific emissions of the various equipment: they are an integral part of the industrial soundproofing hardware required in the circumstances.

 ITS will participate in the acoustic insulation of a power station involving two high-power gas turbines (more than 120 MW in single cycle, more than 190 MW in combined cycle) in West Africa.